-More details about the instructions such as type of pot and more precise baking instructions can be found here.
+More details about the instructions such as the type of pot to use and more precise baking instructions can be found at this recipe.

-I’ve made lots of bread before — in my bread machine.
+I've made lots of bread before — in my bread machine, that is.
 Baking bread in my oven is something I’ve been meaning to try.
-I’m still going to learn other techniques for baking bread, but I’m definitely going to continue to work with this recipe.
+I'm still going to learn other techniques for baking bread, but I'm definitely going to continue to work with this recipe.
 I encourage you to give it a try, too.